ChetanPatil28/AgeDetection-in-Keras/README.md

 ![](images/img2.PNG)

-I fed all the images into a Convolutoional Network and achieved a good accuracy.
+I fed all the images into a Convolutional Network and achieved a good accuracy.
 However,the model wasn't able to generalize well.
 So, i flipped all the training images and matched their labels.
 This kind of data-augmentation made the model generalize well.

 The model is able to reach a training accuracy of 84% with a validation around 76%.